shadzhiyski/EasyIntervals/README.md

 ### Merge

 You can also merge intervals.
 Calling **Merge** returns IntervalSet with the merged intervals.
+If no merge function given, default value is assigned to the new merged intervals:

 ```mermaid
 ---